 During her time at Becket, Stephanie was on the legal team successfully defending the Little Sisters of the Poor before the U.S. Supreme Court.
 Stephanie has also participated in cases successfully defending a police officer whose speech and assembly rights were infringed upon (Heffernan v.
 City of Paterson), a young Muslim woman who was discriminated against in her employment for wearing a headscarf (EEOC v.
 Abercrombie & Fitch Stores), and Native American practitioners challenging government destruction of sacred burial grounds (Slockish v.
 U.S. Federal Highway Administration).

 Stephanie’s academic writing has appeared in journals such as the Boston College Law Review, William and Mary Bill of Rights Journal, and the Columbia Human Rights Law Review.
-Her work has also been featured in many media outlets, including Bloomberg BNA, Law 360, the New Boston Post, and the New York Times.
+Stephanie has frequently appeared in the national media to discuss religious liberty issues, including appearances on BBC World News, Wall Street Journal Live, Fox News, TheBlaze, CBN News, EWTN Nightly News, and Newsmax TV.
+Her work has also been featured in many media outlets, including the Washington Post, USA Today, The Hill, Bloomberg BNA, Law 360, and the New York Times.
 Stephanie has frequently discussed First Amendment issues in the national media, including BBC World News, Wall Street Journal Live, Fox News, TheBlaze, CBN News, EWTN Nightly News, and Newsmax TV.
 She has also spoken about religious liberty at universities, academic conferences, and Congressional briefings.

 Before joining Becket, Stephanie worked at Covington & Burling in Washington, D.C., where she drafted multiple Supreme Court briefs and successfully argued a Ninth Circuit appeal on behalf of a prison inmate seeking a religious dietary accommodation.
 Stephanie was the principal brief-writer of an amicus brief on behalf of former prison wardens supporting Becket’s client in the Supreme Court case of Holt v.
 Hobbs.
 She also served as counsel of record for a Fifth Circuit amicus brief defending religious prisoner worship rights.
 Stephanie additionally served as first chair of two civil trials that resulted in favorable outcomes for her clients, and she successfully litigated an appeal as lead counsel before the D.C.
 Court of Appeals.
 Her practice also included government affairs projects for clients.